reonardoleis/ray/README.md

 # Ray
-pure JavaScript raycaster that leverages the HTML5 Canvas element to create a simple yet powerful 3D rendering experience.
+Pure JavaScript raycaster that leverages the HTML5 Canvas element to create a simple yet powerful 3D rendering experience.
 This project was developed as part of a comprehensive raycasting course.

 ![ray demo](https://raw.githubusercontent.com/reonardoleis/evolunstein/master/assets/ev_demo.gif)

 ## Features